I Reported Discrimination – And Now I’ve Been Fired!

 If you believe your termination or other adverse employment action is linked to a discrimination complaint, it is worth your time to pursue that claim.
 Successful retaliation actions offer substantial remedies including payment of lost wages, emotional and punitive damages, and payment of reasonable attorneys’ fees and costs.

-The Law Office of Christopher Q. Davis is dedicated to supporting employees who are victims of retaliation.
+The Working Solutions Law Firm is dedicated to supporting employees who are victims of retaliation.
 We offer a free case evaluation so you can make informed decisions about your options.
 Contact us today at (646) 430-7930 to schedule an appointment.